 On any other day, I would have remained in her bed for a while chatting about work.
 Torres was a shit-hot mechanic and her heavy Latina accent made describing engine repair sound like an exotic tale.
 We’d developed sort of a routine over the past few weeks – after work sex, a quick bite to eat, a few drinks and possibly more sex.
 Today was different however.
 I’d reached a dreadful turning point in my life – no, reached implies I was moving toward something.
 This SOMETHING came out of nowhere and slapped me in the face.
 Blindsided me.
 Right now I needed time alone to contemplate my next steps.

 “Yeah.
 I’m gonna go back to my room and study a bit.
 I need to pass this time.”
 I headed for the door.

 “I thought we’d grab some dinner.”

 I doubled back and kissed her cheek.
 “Maybe some other time.”

 “Is something wrong?”

 “Nothing’s wrong.
-I just need to study for this chief’s exam.”
+I just need to prepare for this chief’s exam.”
 That was the truth.
 At least part of it.
-I was up for Chief Petty Officer, and I did not want to bomb this test again.
+I was preparing to advance to Chief Petty Officer, and I did not want to bomb this test again.
 But the main reason I was anxious to get out of Izzy’s room, came in today’s mail and lay on the desk down the hall in my own room.

-I walked into my room and picked up the crumpled papers on my desk.
-Two stapled pages with one of those bumpy seals at the bottom which meant it was an official document.
-I studied it again, probably the tenth time since I’d received it this afternoon.
-Nothing had changed.
-All the same words were still there.
+I picked up the papers on my desk which had been crumpled to a ball.
+Two stapled pages with one of those bumpy circles at the bottom which meant it was an official document.
+I studied it, probably for the tenth time since I’d received it this afternoon.
+Nothing had changed since the last time I looked at it.
+Big words and legal jargon.
 My name.
-My wife’s name.
-And some mumble jumble bullshit about divorce.
+My wife’s name and some mumble jumble bullshit about a divorce.